 POLi vs PayID vs Bank Transfer – Payment Methods in Australia Explained

-Australians today have more ways than ever to move money online.
-Three of the most widely discussed options are POLi, PayID and traditional bank transfer.
-Each method has its own strengths, limits and ideal use cases.
+Australians have several ways to move money online.
+Three commonly discussed options are POLi, PayID, and a traditional bank transfer.
+Each differs in setup, speed, user experience and how details are shared.

-This guide explains how each payment method generally works, and compares them on speed, convenience and security so you can better understand which might fit different types of online payments.
+This guide explains how each method generally works and compares them across speed, fees, limits and security considerations, so you can understand which method may suit different payment situations.

 What Is POLi?

 POLi is an online payment service that lets you pay directly from your bank account without using a card.
-When you choose POLi at checkout, you are redirected to a secure window where you log in to your internet banking, authorise the payment, and the funds are sent on your behalf.
+When you choose POLi at checkout, you’re typically redirected to a secure flow where you log in to internet banking, authorise the payment, and the funds are sent to the merchant.

 What Is PayID?

-PayID is a feature built on top of Australia’s New Payments Platform (NPP).
-It lets you link an easy-to-remember identifier (like your mobile number or email address) to your bank account.
+PayID is a feature built on Australia’s New Payments Platform (NPP).
+It links a simple identifier (such as a mobile number or email address) to a bank account, so you can send or receive money without sharing BSB and account numbers.

 What Is a Traditional Bank Transfer?

-A standard bank transfer is the classic way of moving money between accounts using:
+A standard bank transfer moves money between accounts using:

 Speed Comparison

-Exact timing will always depend on the banks involved, system status, and any security reviews that might be applied.
+Exact timing depends on system status, banking hours, and security reviews that may be applied.

 Convenience & Ease of Use